benrr101/node-taglib-sharp/docs/classes/Id3v2Settings.md

 • `Static` `get` **strictFrameForVersion**(): `boolean`

-Gets whether or not attempting to write a frame that is unsupported in the desired version will throw an error.
+Gets whether attempting to write a frame that is unsupported in the desired version will throw an error.
 If `true` writing a frame that is not supported in the desired version will throw an error during the render process.
 If `false` if a frame is not supported in the desired version it